 Ongoing projects with the engines include replacement of the booster coil units which have been prone to failing recently, the cleaning of all the oil filters, chasing a false crankcase pressure warning, and the tracking down of some minor oil leaks on No 1 engine.

 The radio equipment carried by Shackleton could easily cover several pages... in fact to make a point better, it covers several books within the manuals that make up the Air Publications to service and maintain Shackletons.
 Starting out with the T1154 and R1155 sets as found in Lancaster and Halifax, it was continually upgraded and several of the last aircraft in service in 1991 were just starting to get the PTR 1751 V/UHF equipment.

 WR963 didn't receive those, being stuck with the earlier and outdated PTR 175, as well as a couple of Collins 618T sets.
 Add to this some 'borrowing' of items to contunue WL790's flying career, and a couple of bits that helped a poorly Dakota; it was an easy to reach conclusion that a new radio set was going to be needed in the Shackleton if ever we would want to talk to the world outside again.

 A complete working PTR 1751 set was obatained, and another built up from parts into a test rig.
 With a little help from some old friends that used to work on VP293 "Zebedee" at Farnborough, the radio was installed.

-Work in this area is now concentrating on repairing a damaged intercom amplifier, and chasing a false ground on one of the 'Push to Talk' circuits which is triggering a permanent transmit mode.
-There is a slight irony, in that for 25 years WR963 could listen but not talk, yet now she won't shut up...
+Work in this area concentrated on repairing a damaged intercom amplifier, and chasing a false ground on one of the 'Push to Talk' circuits which was triggering a permanent transmit mode.
+There is a slight irony, in that for 25 years WR963 could listen but not talk, yet for ages she wouldn't shut up...